-The Feed Auger Floats in the Adapter Frame.
-Stop Blocks located at the front of the Auger Adapter Frame restrict the minimum and maximum height.
-The height of Auger Drum Flighting/Fingers is non adjustable and has been designed to have adequate clearance with Subframe Pan
+The feed auger drum floats in the adapter frame.
+Upper and lower height stops on each side of the adapter frame restrict the minimum and maximum height.
+There is a second upper stop location if it is desired to further restrict the movement of the feed auger drum.
+The height of Auger Drum Flighting/ Fingers is non adjustable and has been designed to have adequate clearance with Subframe Pan.